- ABOUT US

-Like any other orthopedic problems, the main reason for seeking medical advice is often pain.
-They complain of pain with associated redness, soreness, and having a bump in the base of the big toe and are diagnosed with this condition, following radiologic studies.
+The major symptom seen is pain.
+Patients complain of pain with associated redness, soreness, and having a bump in the base of the big toe and are diagnosed with this condition, following radiologic studies.
 Patients sometimes have a feeling of numbness after a long day’s work.

 The first few months is critical, especially with the osteotomy procedure, as the bone was cut and it needs a few weeks for it to rebuild again.
 As the bones of the foot are supporting the whole weight of the body when you stand up, your progress is going to be monitored closely before your orthopedic specialist can decide to allow you to return to full weight bearing with normal shoes.